synesthesiam/rhasspy/profiles/en/tagged_sentences.md

-# intent:GetTime
+# intent:GetTemperature
+- whats the temperature
+- how hot is it
-- what time is it
+- how cold is it

+# intent:GetGarageState
+- is the garage door open
-- tell me the time
+- is the garage door closed

 # intent:ChangeLightColor
 - set the [bedroom light](name) to [red](color)